squ1dd13/gtasa-ios-ghidra/README.md

 The work done here is actually quite minimal.
 Only a small percentage of the symbols found in other versions of the game have been mapped to memory addresses.
 Everything that is essential to CLEO iOS has been mapped, plus a few other obvious matches.
+Several functions have been reversed in detail, with the decompilation output now reading very well.
+Many structures have been discovered and matched to names.

 ## Contributing